fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/UR.rst

 ----------------------
 Programming is done with move instructions (movement types) that move the robot to specified targets.

 * **MoveJ**: tool moves in a curved path.
-Movements are calculated in the joint space.Each joint reaches location simultaneously.
+Movements are calculated in the joint space.
+Each joint reaches location simultaneously.
+Preferred motion if a high TCP speed is desired.
+Possible arguments: maximum joint speed and joint acceleration.

-* **MoveL**: tool moves linearly between waypoints.
-To keep moving on a straight line each joint performs a more complicated motion.
+* **MoveL**: tool moves in a straight line.
+To keep moving linearly between waypoints each joint performs a more complicated motion.
 Possible arguments: desired tool speed, tool acceleration, feature.

-* **MoveP**:

-* **MoveL**: Move linearly to a specified target.
-Possible arguments: target point, speed, coordinate system, duration until point (replaces speed), and others

-* **MoveC**: Build circular, open motion arcs, using a via-point and end point.
-Possible arguments: point on circle, target point, same as **MoveL**
+* **MoveP**: tool moves linearly with constant speed with circular blends.
+Command can be extendend by a Circle move consisting of two waypoints.
+Possible arguments: size of blend radius

 Waypoint representation